-Once you've picked out your decal-worthy spot, measure the space you want to cover with your decal tiles.
+Once you've picked out your peel and stick-worthy spot, measure the space you want to cover with your woven wallpaper tiles.
 My spot, the wall between my kitchen counters and my upper cabinets, measures roughly nine feet long and fifteen inches high.
 I knew I wanted to create rectangular tiles similar to the subway-style tiles I'd installed in previous house, but you can choose any shape you like -- square, or even hexagonal like the faux backsplash some of the girls in the Spoonflower office created above our coffee bar:

-I wanted to use 7x3" rectangular tiles, and to cover my wall with five different patterns, I needed to order 5 of our 15x15" decals to have enough tiles to cover my approximately 9 foot by 1 foot high space (I didn't tile all the way up to the underside of my cabinets).
-Pick out your tile shape and size, then calculate how many decals you'll need to order for your tiles.
+I wanted to use 7x3" rectangular tiles, and to cover my wall with five different patterns, I needed to order 1 roll of peel and stick wallpaper to have enough tiles to cover my approximately 9 foot by 1 foot high space (I didn't tile all the way up to the underside of my cabinets).
+Pick out your tile shape and size, then calculate how many rolls you'll need to order for your tiles.

 Depending on the design you choose (or design for yourself!), you may need to order more than the literal square footage you are trying to cover if the elements you want to show in the tile need to be cut out individually, like the Hello print I chose by NinaRibena.

-Mark the back of your decal to cut into your tile size-- I chose 7x3" rectangles.
+Mark the back of your wallpaper to cut into your tile size-- I chose 7x3" rectangles.